All pages

 To use this entry point, ensure that a renderer property is defined within the package.json file, which points to the compiled Javascript file.

-Local passes a context object to the exported function, which allows you to leverage existing tools that are already shipped with Local.
+Local passes a object to the exported function, which allows you to leverage existing tools that are already shipped with Local.

 Main entry point